TyckoLab/CloudASM/README.md

 - jre1.7.0_25
 - BisSNP-0.82.2

-Note that we need to use a specific version of JAVA to be able to run BisSNP.All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.
+Note #1: that we need to use a specific version of JAVA to be able to run BisSNP.All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.
+Bis-SNP reports SNPs in positive strand of the reference genome (it's NOT bisulfite-converted)

+Note #2: Bismark reports sequences it aligns in positive strand but it is bisulfite-converted, requiring careful handling of ASM calling.

 ## Installation